Program & Course Outcomes

 Upon completion of the A.F.A. degree with either a Music or Jazz concentration, program participants will be able to exhibit the accomplishment of the following:

-1. Perform with fourth semester collegiate ability on a principal instrument or voice.
+- Perform with fourth semester collegiate ability on a principal instrument or voice, demonstrating readiness for a transfer audition at the end of the fourth semester.

 The following are representative syllabi with detailed course outcomes for all music courses in the CCRI Department of Performing Arts.
 Click on the link of the desired course to view the document and outcomes.